 CARTAGENA This is an old naval port, dating from Roman times, now visited by major cruise lines.
 It is set on an impressive, large bay with fortifications on the hills either side and is home to a number of museums and Roman sites.
 There you will find preserved the first viable submarine in the world.
 It is a beautiful place in which to stroll along the typically Spanish streets, enjoy tapas and perhaps do some shopping!
-Park in the underground carpark in the port and you will immediately have so much at your fingertips.
+Park in the underground carpark in the port, walk up the Calle Mayor (the main pedestrian street) and you will immediately have so much at your fingertips.

 CALBLANQUE This is a protected nature reserve between La Manga and La Manga Club.
 It is an unspoilt paradise of hills, long beaches and sea.
 Totally undeveloped, without beach bars or facilities but an excellent day out away from everything.
 Take a picnic, sun umbrella and plenty of drinks!

 CABO DE PALOS This is a small fishing port at the beginning of La Manga.
 It is a beautiful location for sitting on the waterfront, enjoying the sun and tapas, as well as watching the boats come and go.
 As mentioned, it is known for its diving schools as well as for its wide variety of fish restaurants, either overlooking the port or on the beach.
 Here we would particularly recommend the restaurant La Bocana, on the left hand side of the port.